 - 14.18.1.
 Each school seeks to promote positive mental health in our children and young people and to identify and address those with less severe problems at an early stage and build their resilience.
 We are also committed to identifying and supporting children and young people with more severe needs and to help make appropriate referrals to specialist agencies such as Child and Adolescent Mental Health Services (CAMHS) where necessary. - 14.18.2.
 All staff should be aware that mental health problems can, in some cases, be an indicator that a child or young person has suffered or is at risk of suffering abuse, neglect or exploitation. - 14.18.3.
 Only appropriately trained professionals should attempt to make a diagnosis of amental health problem.
-Staff, however, are well placed to observe children and young people day-to- day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - 14.18.4.
+Staff, however, are well placed to observe children and young people day-to- day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

+- 14.18.4.
 Where children or young people have suffered abuse, neglect, exploitation or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that staff are aware of how these children/young people's experiences, can impact on their mental health, behaviour and education.

-- 14.18.5.
-If staff have a mental health concern about a child or young person that is also a safeguarding concern, they must immediately speak to the DSL or a Deputy DSL. - 14.18.6.
-The Department for Education has published advice and guidance on Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools.
-In addition, Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among youngpeople including its guidance 'Promoting children and young people's emotional health and wellbeing'.
+It is key that staff are aware of how these children/young people's experiences can impact on their mental health, behaviour and education. - 14.18.5.
+All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 14.18.6.
+Where staff have a mental health concern about a child that may also be a safeguarding concern, they should contact the DSL or a deputy DSL and report and record their concerns in line with this policy. - 14.18.7.
+The Department for Education has published advice and guidance on Preventing and Tackling Bullying, and Schools.
+In addition, Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among young people including its guidance 'Promoting children and young people's emotional health and wellbeing'.
 Its resources include social media, forming positive relationships, smoking and alcohol.